 Montage from 2020 spring musical dress rehearsal of The Sound of Music.

 Music is a gift from God, and a way to praise God.
 The goal of our music instruction is for our students to appreciate and create beautiful music.
-Students discover the joys of choral performance, musical composition, and music history.
-From Kodaly solfege to ensemble presentations, from Gregorian chant to musical theatre, from folk songs to guitar chords, our students learn to listen, analyze, perform, and compose.
+Students discover the joys of choral performance and music history.
+From Kodaly solfege to ensemble presentations, from Gregorian chant to musical theatre, our students learn to listen, analyze, and perform.

 Seeing, creating, performing works of beauty.
 To venture onto a stage or a canvas is to take a risk, to grow, to collaborate, to gain confidence, to enjoy beauty by creating it.

-Click HERE to watch past Wilberforce theatre productions.
+Click HERE to watch past Wilberforce theater productions.